josephwan21/MAD25_T01_CA_JosephWan/README.md

 ---

-## 4. Room Scheme Error Resolution
+## 4. Room Schema Error Resolution

 Given the small scope of this CA, destructive migration was used during development.